 These ideas make it possible to be both frugal and generous at the same time.

-Start an Exchange
+Start A Gift Exchange

 “The best part is that it gave us a conversation piece throughout the year,” he said.

+Implementing this kind of exchange is easy when you have something in common, like sports, knitting, reading, or other hobbies.
 When you agree to do this kind of exchange, no one gets offended that you’re not spending money on something new.
-Plus, sharing interests is a great way to bring your family and friends closer together.
+Plus, sharing interests is a great way to bring people closer together.